-I’m 72 years old and I was diagnosed with acute myeloid leukaemia (AML) in 2003 after suffering from a sore mouth.
+I was diagnosed with acute myeloid leukaemia (AML) in 2003 after suffering from a sore mouth.
 However, it was my dentist who told my doctor I had AML.

 I had a sore mouth, but we were going on holiday on a cruise, so I asked the dentist if he would take a couple of teeth out for me.

 They came out very easily, but he said, ‘Your mouth’s not right, there’s something wrong here.’

 I said, ‘Well what about my holiday?’

 He said, ‘Well, go and have your holiday, but when you come back I want to see you.’

 So, I came back on a Thursday and I told him my mouth was still sore.
 He looked at it and he rang my doctor.
 My doctor then rang me the same day, I had a blood test the following day, and the next Tuesday I was in hospital for nearly six months; it was AML.

 My dentist actually worked in the hospital.
 He’d had a section where he did dental work for the whole hospital.
 I think he’s saved two or three people.
 If it wasn’t for him, I wouldn’t be here today.

 I had been seeing the doctors before the dentist.
 I was given antibiotics for this and antibiotics for that.
 We had a locum come in and he said something was wrong with my bloods, but nobody followed it up.
 There was the fault, but I wouldn’t blame anybody, being a locum.